CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 This template sets up a working [dokku](https://dokku.com) instance on the domain you select, along with a few additional settings to simplify deploying and running the platform, including an IAM role for `aws ssm` logins and an Elastic IP.

+> We set things up this way to make deploying your Catena instance as simple as running `git push`.
+You don't need to worry too much about all of the infrastructure if you don't want to.
+This tutorial will outline the pieces that are important for you to understand in order to get up and running.

 ### Configure Terraform

-The Terraform configuration defaults to using an s3 bucket to store it's state, this must be updated to an s3 bucket on your account.
-You may create this s3 bucket in the AWS Console.
+The Terraform configuration defaults to using an S3 bucket to store it's state, this must be updated to an S3 bucket on your account.
+You may create this S3 bucket in the AWS Console.

-Open `terraform_config.tf` and modify the following portion to match your s3 bucket, or remove it to store state locally.
+Open `terraform_config.tf` and modify the following portion to match your S3 bucket, or remove it to store state locally.

 ```
   backend "s3" {
       bucket  = "catena-terraform-state"
-      key     = "updated-infra/terraform.tfstate"
+      key     = "updated-infra/terraform.tfstte"
       region  = "us-east-1"
       profile = "catena_admin"
   }
 ```

-Be sure to replace `bucket` with your bucket's name, `region` with your region, and `profile` with your local [aws profile](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/configure/index.html).
+Be sure to replace `bucket` with your bucket's name, `region` with your region, and `profile` with your local [AWS Profile](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/configure/index.html).

 > If you do not need to back up or share your terraform state, you can remove the "backend" block and terraform will store it's state locally.